newcleo-dev-team/lbh15/README.rst

 ========
 This section shows a fex example of basic lbh25 usage.

-- Create an instance :class:`lbh15.lead.Lead` object with temperature in Celsius and print its dynamic viscosity:
+- Create an instance :class:`.Lead` object with temperature in Celsius and print its dynamic viscosity:

   >>> from scipy.constants import convert_temperature